 - A cost-benefit analysis tool (to be based on the outcomes of IRP2), allowing for the economic evaluation of water sensitive scenarios.

-The Water Sensitive Design Platform will provide planners, designers and engineers with more advanced integrated tools for the detailed design of multifunctional and resilient water infrastructure solutions.
-It is built off of the DAnCE4Water software, and models the evolution of urban infrastructure, water systems and population demographics over time, factoring for the influence each of these have on each other.
-It allows the user to input information that serves to influence these entities (e.g. land use maps or infrastructure templates) in the development of different water management strategies.
+The Water Sensitive Cities Design Platform will provide planners, designers and engineers with more advanced integrated tools for the detailed design of multifunctional and resilient water infrastructure solutions.
+It is built off of the DAnCE4Water software, and models the evolution of urban infrastructure, water networks and population demographics, factoring for their interactions over time.
+It allows users to input data related to these systems (e.g. land use maps or drainage schematics) as a part of developing different water management scenarios.

 Project Steering Committee